jessicarush/git-notes/README.md

 `git init`  –– creates a new repo
 `git add -A`  –– adds all files, (new, modified and deleted) to the staging area
 `git add .`  –– adds all files, (new, modified) to the staging area
-`git add filename.txt`  –– adds a file to the staging area
+`git add filename.txt`  –– adds a specific file to the staging area
 `git status`  –– shows you the staging area
 `git reset filename.txt`  –– remove a staged file
 `git commit`  –– takes you to your editor to write a commit comment.
 Once you save and close the file, the commit will complete
 `git commit -m 'My comments'`  –– commits right away using the commit comments in quotes
-`git commit --amend`  –– opens an editor to allow you to make changes to your last commit message (not pushed to github yet).
+`git commit --amend`  –– lets you include a file you forgot to include in the last commit (provided it hasn't been pushed yet).
+You need to add the file first with `git add filename.txt`.
+You can also run this command alone to make changes to your last commit message (again, provided it hasn't been pushed yet).
 `git diff`  –– will show a basic diff of the modified files in the working directory
 `git diff --staged`  –– show changes of a file in the staged area
 `git diff <commit>^!`  –– show changes in a commit